AugustoAnguita/GeneSeqRules/README.md

-#	STEP - 5 	POST-PREPROCESSING
+#	STEP - 5 	POST-PROCESSING

 These lines are instructions for running the pmml.py python script, which transforms the (.txt) output rule files into a (.pmml) format annotated with gene and probe names.
 Note: the process should be repeated individually in each of the generated output rule files.